 - notice will be provided when a known disruption will likely affect persons with disabilities;

-- every person who participates in developing our policies, practices and procedures governing the provision of services to members of the public or other third parties.
+- employee, volunteers and any other people who are involved in developing our company’s policies, practices and procedures governing the provision of services to members of the public or other third parties.

-- a review of the purposes of AODA and the requirements of the customer standard;
+- a review of the purposes of AODA and the requirements of the customer service standard;

-- current internal policies, practices and procedures regarding the provision of services to persons with disabilities;
+- a review of our current internal policies, practices and procedures regarding the provision of services to persons with disabilities;

 - how to interact and communicate with people with a disability;

 - how to interact with people with disabilities who use an assistive device or require the assistance of a guide dog or other service animal or the assistance of a support person;

 - how to use equipment and devices, if and where available on our premises or otherwise provided by us, that may help with the provision of our products and services to a person with a disability; and

 - what to do if a person with a disability is having difficulty accessing our products and services.

 Revised training will be provided in the event of changes to AODA and/or our Accessibility Policy.

 We will communicate with persons with disabilities in ways that take into account their disability.
 We will train employees, volunteers and any other people who interact with the public on our behalf on how to interact and communicate with people with various types of disabilities.
 We encourage you to identify accessibility needs when communicating and interacting with us.